whundahl/rhino-react/README.md

 ### Necessary Items for Completion

-- Home Page does not upen to home page- instead to dashboard alpha
+- Home Page does not upen to home page- instead to dashboard alpha (Needs to be fixed)

-- Firebase Authentication not set up with the login page and system in place
+- Firebase Authentication not set up with the login page and system in place from the UI template.
+(Would like to add the ability to log in with your google credentials as well)

-- Profile icon in the top left doesnt link to the user's profile
+- Profile icon in the top left doesnt link to the user's profile and needs to link to the profile page

 - Profiles need to display and allow for editing of personal information (Including profile picture)